 Capital investments are annualised over the life of the asset in order for costs to be compared against annual market benefits over the planning horizon.

-&lt;sup>39 The return the company would expect to receive from an alternative investment with similar risk.
+41 The return the company would expect to receive from an alternative investment with similar risk.